adjust/cocos2dx_sdk/doc/ios/ios.md

 ### <a id="deeplinking">Deep linking

 If you are using the Adjust tracker URL with an option to deep link into your app from the URL, there is the possibility to get information about the deep link URL and its content.
+There are two scenarios when it comes to deep linking: standard and deferred.

-Hitting the URL can happen when the user has your app already installed (standard deep-linking scenario) or if they don't have the app on their device (deferred deep-linking scenario).
-In the standard deep-linking scenario, the iOS platform offers native support for you to get information about the deep link content.
-The deferred deep-linking scenario is something which the iOS platform doesn't support out of the box.
-In this scenario, the Adjust SDK offers you the necessary mechanism to get information about the deep link content.
+Standard deep linking is when a user already has your app installed. iOS offers native support for retrieving information about the deep link content in this scenario.

+Deferred deep linking is when a user does not have your app installed. iOS does not offer native support for deferred deep linking.
+Instead, the Adjust SDK offers a way to retrieve information about the deep link content.

 You need to set up deep link handling in your app **at a native level** - in your generated Xcode project.